amarino1979/Final_Project/README.md

  - Backend:  RESTful API that supports CRUD operations with MongoDB and Mongoose.
  - Implement front end logic and UI
  - Connect frontend and backend using AJAX HTTP requests.
+ - Bootstrap for jumbotron on home page, navbar.
- - New technologies: going to use Grid for layout, Skeleton for color schemes.
+ - New technologies: going to use Grid for layout, Skeleton for buttons.
  - deployment on Heroku